fabiosenracorrea/Trybe/README.md

 ### Summary

-If you want quick acces to each module, you can either select their respective directory or go through here:
+If you want quick access to each module, you can either select their respective directory or go through here:

 * [Module 01 - Bash & Shell Script](https://github.com/fabiosenracorrea/Trybe/tree/master/01_BASH_SHELL_SCRIPT)
 * Module 02 - Git & Github